Rishi Sunak enters contest to be next Tory leader

 “And the decisions we make today will decide whether the next generation of British people will also have the chance of a better future.”

+He added: “There are a lot of people expressing support for him and I’m sure they’ll be declaring in the very near future.

+“Obviously there’s a lot of momentum behind him, and I think a lot of people in the party recognise that he’s the best one to lead us.”

-Mr Sunak enters what is likely to be a crowded field with more than a dozen MPs either having announced their intentions or thought to be considering a run.
+But Mr Sunak enters what is likely to be a crowded field, with more than a dozen MPs either having announced their intentions or thought to be considering a run.

-Even before Mr Sunak made his formal announcement, he had come under fire from Johnson loyalists, with Brexit Opportunities Minister Jacob Rees-Mogg denouncing him as a “high tax chancellor” who failed to curb inflation.
+Even before he made his formal announcement, he had come under fire from Johnson loyalists, with Brexit Opportunities Minister Jacob Rees-Mogg denouncing him as a “high tax chancellor” who failed to curb inflation.

 Mr Sunak had been resisting pressure from No 10 to cut taxes, arguing it would simply fuel rising prices.
 In his video he said the Government could not afford to lull voters about the difficulties ahead with “comforting fairy tales”.